 An old remedy for combating morning sickness involves mixing the juice of curry leaves with fresh lime juice and sugar.

 Curry trees grow best in well-drained soils and preferably in spots sheltered from the wind.
 Although native to the Indian subcontinent, commercial plantations have also recently been established in Australia.

 How Is The Curry Leaf Used?

-South Indian curries get their unique flavor from curry leaves, which are also very popular in the cuisines of Sri Lanka, Malaysia, Singapore and Burma.
-Curry leaves are added to stews, South Indian soups rasam and sambar, lentil dishes, chutney and even the famed appetizer samosas.
+Curry leaves are an indispensable feature of Indian cuisine and traditional medicine.
+They are usually used in the first preparation stage of Indian cooking, fried alongside vegetable oil, mustard seeds and chopped onions.
+South Indian curries get their unique flavour from curry leaves, which are also very popular in the cuisines of Sri Lanka, Malaysia, Singapore and Burma.
+Curry leaves are added to stews, South Indian soups rasam and sambar, lentil dishes, chutney and even the famed appetiser samosas.